Puriyada Pudir: Plot

-Raghu sympathizes with Geetha and accepts her invitation to stay in her house and be supportive.
-He also needs a place to stay after escaping from jail with says he has a mission.
-One day, Geetha gets a phone call from a stranger mentioning about her and Raghu's involvement in murder of Chakravarthi.
-The blackmailer wants Geetha to pay him a few lakhs of rupees else, he would inform this to the police.
+Raghu tells Geetha about meeting Babu.
+He says he has to leave the house to accomplish a mission for which he escaped from jail.
+But agrees to stay with Geetha because she is too scared to live alone.
+One day, Geetha gets a phone call from a stranger mentioning about her and Raghu's involvement in disposing Chakravarthi's body in their estate.
+The blackmailer asks Geetha for money as ransom.
 Geetha and Raghu suspect that Babu could be the blackmailer as he is only one who is aware that Chakravarthi did not take the flight to Kolkata.
 Geetha now reveals that she actually did not kill Chakravarthi.
 She was in fact hiding in her bedroom after Babu left.
 When she came down after a few minutes, she saw Chakravarthi dead and assumed Babu had killed him.
 She then decided to take the blame because Babu did this to save her.

-Regardless, Geetha follows the blackmailer's instructions and takes the money to a hotel, but the blackmailer backs out.
-We also see a random person stabbed to death.
-The blackmailer proposes and alternate location for drop off.
-Raghu also accompanies Geetha.
-However, police arrive at the situation and arrests the blackmailer – who happens to be the policeman who came to Geetha's house to inform her about the plane crash.
-It is revealed that crime branch inspector Sarath was investigating this case as he had developed some doubts over Geetha when he saw Raghu with her.
-Sarath tapped Geetha's telephone and understood about the stranger threatening her for money.
+The mysterious man seems to be surveilling Geetha and Raghu.
+Raghu fights him, but the man escapes.
+Later, Geetha follows the blackmailer's instructions and takes the money to a hotel.
+Babu is the dancer in that hotel, strengthening her suspicion.
+The mysterious man is also at the hotel.
+A random person stabbed to death at the hotel and the blackmailer backs out, suggesting an alternate location.
+Raghu and Geetha go to the alternate location to leave the money.
+The black mailer picks up the money, but police arrive at the location and arrest him – who happens to be the policeman who came to Geetha's house to inform her about the plane crash.
+It is revealed that the mysterious man is crime branch inspector Sarath, who has been investigating the case.
+Sarath had Geetha's telephone tapped and learned about the stranger threatening her for money.
 Upon investigation, the policeman reveals that he spotted Raghu and Geetha in the city outskirts when they were disposing Chakravarthi's dead body and decided to extract money by threatening Geetha using this opportunity.
 Sarath arrests Babu, Geetha and Raghu.
-Police interrogate Babu using third degree measures and that breaks Raghu.

-Raghu reveals that he was in love with Sindhu who was employed in Chakravarthi's firm a few years back.
-Chakravarthi along with his two other friends had tried to rape Sindhu.
-Raghu had tried to save Sindhu and a fight ensues between Raghu and Chakravarthi.
-During the fight, Sindhu is killed by Chakravarthi and the blame is put upon Raghu which leads to his arrest.
-Raghu escapes from prison, comes to Chakravarthi's house and kills him.
-Only after that he comes to know that his friend Geetha was married to Chakravarthi.
-He is surprised that Geetha was taking the blame for the killing, but kept quiet.
-He had also killed one of Chakravarthi's friend in the hotel during the aborted money drop off.
+Police torture Babu to confess to killing Chakravarthi.
+Unable to watch this, Raghu reveals the truth.
+Apparently, his girlfriend Sindhu was employed in Chakravarthi's company.
+Chakravarthi and 2 of his friends sexually assaulted Sindhu, and when Raghu tried to fight them, Chakravarthi fatally stabbed Sindhu.
+Raghu gets framed for the murder and gets sentenced to death.
+Raghu escaped from prison and killed Chakravarthi, but shocked to see Geetha take the blame and played along.
+He also confesses to killing one of Chakravarthi's friends who molested Sindhu - the random man in the hotel.

-Raghu then says that he is still in search of the third person behind Sindhu's death, and escapes from the police.
-The movie ends with Raghu still on the hunt for the third person.
+Raghu then mentions he has one more job to do, jumps out of the window and escapes.